-Students who are on internship, or who have completed the program, will also be asked to complete an annual tracking form that contains information needed for submitting our annual program report to APA.
+Students who are on internship, or who have completed the program, must also complete an annual tracking form that contains information needed for submitting the annual program report to APA.
 Please advise the Main Office of the Psychology Department of any changes in home address, phones, or email addresses, so that we may be able to contact current and former students in a timely manner.